 3. Supporting her.
 In tango, women's delicacy and dependence are compensated and satisfied by men's strength, which is one of the reasons why tango attracts women.
 Although she is liable for her own balance and stability, in actual dancing she often needs his help.
 The man must be the pillar for her, supporting her with his body to keep her stable in dancing.
 He must be as solid as a refrigerator.
 The unsteadiness on his part will shake her trust and affect her dance.

 4. Leading her to dance to music.
 The man's musicality is the most important element in leading.
 He must dance the music and not the steps.
-He must get her resonate with the music and stir up her feelings.
-He should not focus on the steps and forget about music.
-He should not pay attention only to his own timing and forget about hers.
+He must stir up her emotions and get her resonate with the music.
+He should not only think about the steps and forget about the music.
+He should not focus only on his own timing and forget about hers.
 Rather, he should focus on timing her movements even that might mean he is a bit off beat himself when necessary, because he dances for her.
-His job is to make her totally enjoy the dance.
+His job is to make her totally enjoy the music and the dance.

 6. Protecting her.
 A gentleman takes his protective role seriously.
 He respects the line of dance, complies with navigation rules, keeps a proper distance from other dancers, halts when necessary and does not run into people.
-He prevents his partner from being bumped, kicked or stepped on by others.
-And he does not lead steps that may hurt her or others.
-(See Spot Dancing in Tango.)
+He prevents his partner from being bumped, kicked or stepped by others.
+He does not lead steps that may hurt her or others (see Spot Dancing in Tango).

 In contrast, women typically lack the physical build and strength of men, with a smaller stature, lighter weight, and softer, more flexible features that are often associated with beauty and delicacy.
-Women's psychology also differs from men's due to their reproductive nature, including a desire for beauty (to attract a mate), affection, protection, and security, which are also the result of millions of years of evolution.
-(See Femininity and Feminism in Tango(II).)
-Consequently, women naturally take on the feminine role in tango, as they do in life.
+Women's psychology also differs from men's due to their reproductive nature, including a desire for beauty (to attract a mate), affection, protection, and security, which are also the result of natural selection.
+Accordingly, women take on the feminine role in tango, as they do in life.
 The following are some of the functions associated with the female role in tango.

 1. Complete surrender.
 The woman must entrust herself to the man.
-She must let go her ego, relax her body, be obedient, and move in agreement with him.
+She must let go her ego, relax her body, be obedient, and move in harmony with him.
 By her surrender she dispels his misgiving and gives him permission to be her leader.
-Just like when a baby is born the young parents suddenly become grownups, she makes him a man by being a woman.
+Just like when a baby is born the young parents suddenly become grownups, she makes him a man by being a woman (see Tango and Trust).

 6. Beautifying the dance.
 Women's slender, light, soft and flexible body makes them natural decorators in tango.
 The man leads the dance, but it is the woman who shines the dance with her elegant posture, graceful movements, dexterous footwork, and colorful embellishments.
 A good follower, however, does not interfere with the lead.
 She remains in unison and harmony with the man while beautifying the dance.

 7. Being a woman.
-The woman must dance as a woman, not a robot.
-She must be emotionally committed.
-She must make her partner feel comfortable holding her in his arms and enjoy dancing with her.
-She must willingly show her softness, gentleness, affaction and seduction.
-She understands that her femininity and attraction is the reason why he relishes dancing with her rather than a man.
+The woman must dance as a woman, not impassive robot.
+She must dance with passion and feelings.
+She must make the man feel comfortable holding her in his arms and enjoy her presence.
+She must willingly show her softness, gentleness, affaction, and seduction.
+She understands that her femininity and attraction are the reason why he enjoys dancing with her rather than a man.
 By being a woman, she can bring out the best in a man and be rewarded fully as a result.
-(See The Gender Expression in Tango.)